RyanMcClean/RyanMcClean.github.io/_blogs/2025-07-21-luks-encryption.md

 ***

-I was aware that `udev` rules can be used to perform actions when devices connect to the computer.
+I was aware that [`udev`][1] rules can be used to perform actions when devices connect to the computer.
 So I was pretty sure that I could use it to handle hot-plugging the usb drive.
 This got quite intense, at one point I had `journalctl -xef` running on one screen, `udevadm monitor` on another, then `watch lsblk` (to see if the drive got mounted) and my text editor on the other.
 My brain started to hurt after a while.

 What I finally ended up with was this rule: